RetroDECK/ES-DE/THEMES-DEV.md

     - The direction to apply the color gradient if both `color` and `colorEnd` have been defined.
     - Valid values are `horizontal` or `vertical`
     - Default is `horizontal`
-* `logo` - type: PATH
+* `staticItem` - type: PATH
-    - Path to the logo image file.
+    - Path to a static image file.
 Most common extensions are supported (including .jpg, .png, and unanimated .gif).
+This property can only be used in the `system` view.
+* `itemType` - type: STRING
+    - This displays a game image of a certain media type, and can only be used in the `gamelist` view.
+    - Valid values:
+    - `marquee` - This will look for a marquee (wheel) image.
+    - `cover` - This will look for a box front cover image.
+    - `backcover` - This will look for a box back cover image.
+    - `3dbox` - This will look for a 3D box image.
+    - `screenshot` - This will look for a screenshot image.
+    - `titlescreen` - This will look for a title screen image.
+    - `miximage` - This will look for a miximage.
+    - `fanart` - This will look for a fan art image.
+    - Default is `marquee`
-* `defaultLogo` - type: PATH
+* `defaultItem` - type: PATH
-    - Path to the default logo file which will be displayed if the image defined via the `logo` property is not found.
+    - Path to the default image file which will be displayed if the image defined via the `staticItem` or `itemType` property is not found.
 Most common extensions are supported (including .jpg, .png, and unanimated .gif).
-* `logoSize` - type: NORMALIZED_PAIR
+* `itemSize` - type: NORMALIZED_PAIR
     - Minimum value per axis is `0.05` and maximum value per axis is `1`
     - Default is `0.25 0.155`
-* `logoScale` - type: FLOAT.
+* `itemScale` - type: FLOAT.
-    - Selected logo is increased in size by this scale
+    - Selected item is increased in size by this scale
     - Minimum value is `0.5` and maximum value is `3`
     - Default is `1.2`
-* `logoRotation` - type: FLOAT
+* `itemRotation` - type: FLOAT
-    - Angle in degrees that the logos should be rotated.
+    - Angle in degrees that the item should be rotated.
 Value should be positive.
     - This property only applies when `type` is "horizontal_wheel" or "vertical_wheel".
     - Default is `7.5`
-* `logoRotationOrigin` - type: NORMALIZED_PAIR
+* `itemRotationOrigin` - type: NORMALIZED_PAIR
-    - Point around which the logos will be rotated.
+    - Point around which the item will be rotated.
     - This property only applies when `type` is "horizontal_wheel" or "vertical_wheel".
     - Default is `-3 0.5`
-* `logoHorizontalAlignment` - type: STRING
+* `itemHorizontalAlignment` - type: STRING
-    - Sets `logo` and `text` alignment relative to the carousel on the X axis, which applies when `type` is "vertical", "horizontal_wheel" or "vertical_wheel".
+    - Sets `staticItem` / `itemType` and `text` alignment relative to the carousel on the X axis, which applies when `type` is "vertical", "horizontal_wheel" or "vertical_wheel".
     - Valid values are `left`, `center` or `right`
     - Default is `center`
-* `logoVerticalAlignment` - type: STRING
+* `itemVerticalAlignment` - type: STRING
-    - Sets `logo` and `text` alignment relative to the carousel on the Y axis, which applies when `type` is "horizontal", "horizontal_wheel" or "vertical_wheel".
+    - Sets `staticItem` / `itemType` and `text` alignment relative to the carousel on the Y axis, which applies when `type` is "horizontal", "horizontal_wheel" or "vertical_wheel".
     - Valid values are `top`, `center` or `bottom`
     - Default is `center`
+* `horizontalOffset` - type: FLOAT
+    - Offsets the carousel horizontally inside its designated area, as defined by the `size` property.
+The value of this property is relative to the width of the carousel (with `1` being equivalent to its entire width).
+This property can be used to add a margin if using `itemHorizontalAlignment`.
+    - Minimum value is `-1.0` and maximum value is `1`
+    - Default is `0`
+* `verticalOffset` - type: FLOAT
+    - Offsets the carousel vertically inside its designated area, as defined by the `size` property.
+The value of this property is relative to the height of the carousel (with `1` being equivalent to its entire height).
+This can be used to add a margin if using `itemVerticalAlignment` but is even more useful if `reflections` has been set as it allows the control of how much of the reflections to display by relocating the carousel inside its clipping area.
+    - Minimum value is `-1.0` and maximum value is `1`
+    - Default is `0`
+* `reflections` - type: BOOLEAN
+    - Enables reflections beneath the carousel items.
+This is only available for the `horizontal` carousel type.
+It's probably a good idea to combine this with the `verticalOffset` property to define how much of the reflections should be visible.
+* `reflectionsOpacity` - type: FLOAT
+    - Defines the base opacity for the reflections.
+    - Minimum value is `0.1` and maximum value is `1`
+    - Default is `0.5`
+* `reflectionsFalloff` - type: FLOAT
+    - Defines the opacity falloff for the reflections, starting from the base opacity value.
+Setting this property to `1` will fade the bottom of the reflection to complete transparency.
+Setting it above `1` will lead to a more aggressive falloff.
+    - Minimum value is `0` and maximum value is `5`
+    - Default is `1`
+* `unfocusedItemOpacity` - type: FLOAT
+    - Sets the opacity for the items that are not currently focused.
+    - Minimum value is `0.1` and maximum value is `1`
+    - Default is `0.5`
-* `maxLogoCount` - type: FLOAT
+* `maxItemCount` - type: FLOAT
-    - Sets the number of logos to display in the carousel.
+    - Sets the number of items to display in the carousel.
     - Minimum value is `0.5` and maximum value is `30`
     - Default is `3`
 * `text` - type: STRING
-    - A string literal to display if there is no `logo` or `defaultLogo` properties defined and if no images were found.
+    - A string literal to display if there is no `staticItem` / `itemType` or `defaultItem` properties defined or if no images were found.
 * `textColor` - type: COLOR
     - Default is `000000FF`
 * `textBackgroundColor` - type: COLOR